madetech/docs/index.md

 ## Platform for madetech.com

-Our www.madetech.com website is comprised of a few applications composed with an nginx forward proxy.
+madetech.com is comprised of a few applications composed with an nginx forward proxy.
 Below you will find links to the independent components.

 <table class="table">
   <col width='25%'>